ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/instrumentation.md

 }
 ```

-If we need to access services from within our event handlers, we can inject them using the constructor.
-Please note that injected services are effectively singleton, since the diagnostic event listener is only instantiated once.
+If we need to access services within our event handlers, we can inject them using the constructor.
+Please note that injected services are effectively singleton since the diagnostic event listener is instantiated once.

 ```csharp
 public class MyExecutionEventListener : ExecutionDiagnosticEventListener